What is Agile project management?—A strength or weakness?

 What Is Agile Project Management

 Agile project management, aka APM, is an iterative method of software development that focuses on each section or iteration to be reviewed and critiqued by the project team.
-The Agile method aims to shorten the phases in the development process and increase the level of improvement.
+The Agile method aims to shorten the phases in the software development process and increase the level of improvement.

 • Agile projects are 28% more successful than traditional projects.

-• More than 70% of companies admitted using Agile project management with scrum sometimes, often, or always.
+• More than 70% of companies admitted using Agile project management with Scrum sometimes, often, or always.

 • More than 20% of manufacturing companies and their projects rely on Agile methodology steps.

-• Too many projects per team member, unclear project scope and the lack of company vision are the biggest roadblocks to implementing Agile.
+• Too many projects per team member, unclear project scope, and the lack of company vision are the biggest roadblocks to implementing Agile.

 What Are The 4 Agile Values

-1. Individuals and Interactions Over Processes and Tools
+1. Individuals and interactions over processes and tools

 “Individuals and interactions over processes and tools” is the first value in the Agile Manifesto.
-It basically refers to valuing individuals more highly than processes or tools because it is individuals who respond to the business/customer needs and take the process forward.
+It refers to valuing individuals more highly than processes or tools because it is individuals who respond to the business/customer needs and take the process forward.

 Tip: Make sure that communication is fluid and happens when a need arises.